 Dorian applies multidisciplinary expertise in technology research and design to CFI's research projects, educational initiatives, communications and strategy.

-Dorian is an author, tech designer, and Creative Leader for the Wellbeing Technology Lab at the University of Sydney.
+Dorian is a designer, design researcher and author who specialises in design for wellbeing, design for learning, and digital ethics in practice.
+She is also a Research Associate at the Dyson School of Design Engineering at Imperial College London.
 Her books include Positive Computing: Technology for Wellbeing and Human Potential (MIT Press), and Interface Design for Learning: Design Strategies for Learning Experiences (New Riders).
-With over 20 years’ experience in digital design, she works with engineers, social scientists and users to co-create human-centred and research-driven technologies in ways that respect psychological needs.
-She has designed for educational, non-profit and corporate institutions including Carnegie Mellon, University of Cambridge, Movember Foundation, Asthma Australia, Sony Music and Phillips.
+With over 20 years’ experience in technology design, she works with engineers, social scientists and users to co-create human-centred and research-driven technologies in ways that respect psychological needs.
+She is on the editorial board of the journal, AI & Ethics.
+She has done work for educational, non-profit, and corporate institutions including Movember Foundation, Carnegie Mellon, Ieso Digital Health, Google, Sony and Phillips.